Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Using a quality paint brush makes it a lot easier to cut in straight lines along trim edges and ceiling corners.
-Cheap brushes from the dollar store won't last long or produce neat lines like a premium brush will.
-When you paint every day like me, having a good angled paint brush for cutting in is a must.
+Using a quality paintbrush makes it a lot easier to cut in straight lines along trim edges and ceiling corners.
+Cheap brushes from the dollar store won't last very long, and won't produce neat lines like a premium brush.
+When you paint every day (like me), having a good angled paintbrush for cutting-in is a must.

 I've always been partial to the Purdy brand, having used their products for many years on my painting projects.
-While they're not the best brushes on the market, but if you take care of them, they last through several paint jobs.
-Corona brushes are great too, but unfortunately, they're not available at the stores I frequent.
+While they're not the best brushes on the market, if you take care of them, they'll last through several paint jobs.
+Corona brushes are excellent too, but unfortunately, they're not available at many stores.

-For me, the best brush for cutting in is one that holds more paint, maintains its shape after repeated use, releases paint nicely, and doesn't fall apart.
+For me, the best brush for cutting in is the one that holds the most paint, maintains its shape after repeated use, releases paint nicely, and doesn't fall apart.
 I also like a brush to have stiff bristles instead of being soft and flimsy.

 Purdy ClearCut Angled Paint Brush

 The Purdy ClearCut in the 3-inch size is my favorite brush for cutting in walls and ceiling corners, and it's the only one I use for that purpose.
-The angled version, or even the flat bristle version, produces razor sharp lines, but I prefer the angled one for working paint into corners easier.
+Both the angled version and the flat bristle version produce razor sharp lines, but I prefer the angled one for working paint into corners easier.

 The ClearCut is available in either the Swan or Sprig style.
 The ferrule of the Swan is thicker and holds more paint .
 The Sprig is thin, holding less paint.
 I use the Swan the most for walls and ceilings.
-While the advertising says they can be used for all paints and stains, I find the performance to be the best using latex and acrylic paints.
+While the specs on the brush cover says they can be used for all paints and stains, I find the performance to be the best using latex and acrylic paints.
 I use a separate brush for oil-based paint.

 The nylon/polyester bristles on the ClearCut are fairly soft, helping to minimize brush marks.
 The flex with the bristles is a little stiff, which I like for cutting-in.
-Brushes that are too flexible are messy.
-If I had one complaint, this brush loses its shape quickly if you aren't careful.
-Never stand the brush up vertically in a paint can for too long.
-The bristles bend, permanently ruining the shape.
-I never leave mine in a paint can for more than a minute or two.
+Brushes that are too flexible and bouncy are messy and harder to work with.
+This brush loses its shape quickly if you aren't careful.
+Never stand the brush up vertically in a paint can or else the bristles will bend and permanently ruin the shape.
 When rolling walls, I wrap the brush in plastic or clean it.